-Today, I am actually opting for a change in pace.
-While I’ve been blogging about my books, my writing and the technology of eBooks for some time now, more recently I have turned my attention towards other matters once again.
+Today, patient I am actually opting for a change in pace.
+While I’ve been blogging about my books, advice my writing and the technology of eBooks for some time now, more recently I have turned my attention towards other matters once again.
 Nothing like a little change of pace to keep life interesting. 🙂

 A few years ago I wrote an iPhone application called Power Tuner.
 This was during the early days when the iPhone was first released.
 As a guitarist, there were many occasions where I wished I had a tuner handy.
 Whether it’s at the guitar store where the ambient noise can be so much that it is hard to tune by ear, even using natural harmonics, or just at a friends place where a long-forgotten guitar makes a sudden re-appearance, a tuner is something that every guitar player should have in their pocket, just like a plectrum belongs in any guitarist’s wallet.